VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

 repeat   return    then   true      until     while     or
 ```
 * In the standard library, function names consisting of multiple words are simply put together (e.g. setmetatable).
-* Avoid identifiers starting with an underscore followed by one or more uppercase letters.
+* Avoid identifiers starting with an underscore.
 Names starting with an underscore followed by uppercase letters (such as _VERSION) are reserved for internal global variables used by Lua.
 * Constants are usually defined on a module level and written in all capital letters with underscores separating words
 ```
 -- bad